Welcome to CLARREO Pathfinder

 EARTH

-Measuring sunlight reflected by Earth helps us learn about the Earth climate system.
-CPF’s data will be the first step in helping us make measurements at sufficiently high accuracy to be sensitive to Earth’s changing climate.
-These measurements are a crucial step toward better equipping policymakers, so they can make more informed decisions about how to effectively respond to climate change.
+Measuring sunlight reflected by Earth helps us learn about the Earth system.
+CPF will be the first step in achieving unprecedented measurements at sufficiently high accuracy to be sensitive to Earth’s system variability.

 02